seanjmcm/VDetect/writeup_SMcM.md

 `svc = LinearSVC()`

-I had not commented the above section.
+I had not commented out the above code line.
 All my careful adjustments were meaningless.
 I decided to use GridSearchCV to find the best algorithm.

 `from sklearn.model_selection import GridSearchCV`